Subiaco railway station

 Subiaco railway station is a railway station on the Transperth network in Western Australia.
 It is located on the Fremantle line and Airport line, 3.7 km from Perth station serving the suburbs of Subiaco and Wembley.

 History

+Original station and yard

 Subiaco station opened in 1883.
 The station closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.
 Up until the 1980s there was a freight receiving depot at this station, and a third platform.